PureStorage-OpenConnect/nagios-plugins/README.md

 Change the execution rights of the plugins to allow the execution to 'all' (usually chmod 0755).
 Plugins depends on

-[nagiosplugin](http://pythonhosted.org/nagiosplugin) helper Python class library for Nagios plugins by Christian Kauhaus
+[nagiosplugin](https://github.com/mpounsett/nagiosplugin) helper Python class library for Nagios plugins

 [purestorage](https://github.com/purestorage/rest-client) Pure Storage Python REST Client for FlashArray